French-Brian/CI_CD/README.md

 ### Project Description

 Mane Event is a web app that connects customers with beauty professionals (stylists, barbers, nail techs, makeup artists).
 Customers can discover services, see real-time availability, book appointments, pay securely, and leave ratings.
-Providers can publish profiles, list services and pricing, manage schedules, and receive bookings—all in one place.
+Providers can publish profiles, list services and pricing, manage schedules, and receive bookings in one place.

 ## Team